adobe/aio-theme/README.md

 ## Getting started

-This section will help you get started building a Gatsby site with the Adobe I/O Gatsby Theme.
+This section will help you get started building a site with the Adobe I/O Theme.

 **Pre-requisites**